Important Note: Applications are ONLY accepted through the official Request for Applications (RFA) posting on eVA. Create an account today.

 Eligible training costs may include:

-- Training tuition and fees
+- Employer training tuition and fees

 - Trainer wage/salary costs

-- Credentialing or certification fees
+- Employer paid credentialing or certification fees

 All costs must be approved in advance and meet federal and state allowability and procurement standards.